 Vicky Wu Marketing Tweet

-BAD SEO Advice: Listening to the wrong 'expert'
+BAD SEO Advice #7: Listening to the “Fakexperts”

-In the case of the example above, the entrepreneur who shared the post happens to be a copywriter.
+In the case of the example above, the entrepreneur who shared the post about hiding content happens to be a copywriter.
 She’s actually decent at writing copy from what I have seen of her work.

 If I need surgery, I’m probably not taking advice from my lawyer.
 Or from my hairstylist.
 Or my housekeeper.
 Or my accountant.
 All of these people are experts in their fields, but they are not experts in all fields.

-Sometimes copywriters do need a basic understanding of SEO as it relates to writing (if they write copy for a website), although an SEO expert can work with a separate copywriting expert pretty seamlessly (we’ve polished that coordination for a few of our clients who have someone already performing copywriting but need the SEO piece performed by us).
-However, just because they are an expert copywriter and understand some of how that needs to incorporate pieces of SEO, it doesn’t mean they know SEO.
+Sometimes copywriters do need a basic understanding of SEO as it relates to writing (if they write copy for a website), although an SEO expert can work with a separate copywriting expert pretty seamlessly (we’ve polished that coordination for a few of our clients who have someone already performing copywriting but still need the SEO piece performed by us).
+However, just because they are an expert copywriter and understand some of how that needs to incorporate pieces of SEO, although like I’ve mentioned multiple times an audience-first approach is still the best way to write, it doesn’t mean they know SEO.

 This is one of the reasons why we always offer a holistic approach to your marketing, even when we are only performing one small piece in-house.
 Not only do our clients benefit from my decades of experience at high levels including as a Chief Marketing Officer, working with Fortune 500 companies and global organizations, multi-million and multi-billion-dollar organizations, plus my work with thousands and thousands of entrepreneurs … I bring the holistic approach and work with a team of specialists that understand their area of expertise.
 It provides that important balanced approach to marketing.